Installing 1E DataSync Agent

 SQL Server source(s)

 The SQL Server instance which hosts the source database must be configured to use SSL certificates.
 If this is not possible, then please contact your 1E Account Team for help.
+Refer to Configure SQL Server Database Engine for encrypting connections.

 • You do not need to enable ForceEncryption (force encrypted communications for all clients) therefore this change should not affect your existing operations.